(CNN) —

 Scott Gries/Getty Images North America/Getty Images

 The Zetter Hotel & Townhouse is frequently ranked as a top London cocktail bar in international competitions.
 Barman Tony Conigliaro must have had to build a new cabinet for his awards.
+His flashiest creation, The Flintlock, which contains gin and gunpowder tea tincture and is presented in a bright flash of light, is setting the world ablaze.

 What better way to light up the world's greatest city?